-5.1 If the Authority agrees the Corporate Plan, the next steps are to produce a final designed version for publication on the website.
-This will include updating the graphics for the measures and targets The Authority does not produce hard copies of the plan, so there would be no costs to reprinting it.
+5.1 Following this meeting, a final version of the plane will be presented to the National Park Authority meeting in March.
+If the Authority agrees the Corporate Plan, the next steps are to produce a final designed version for publication.
+This will include updating the graphics for the measures and targets.